-I know, buying a good bottle of wine is never easy (not even for ‘experts’, if it can make you feel better) and unless it is something we already know, our choice will most often be based on our budget or on the shop assistant’s recommendation.
+I know, buying a good bottle of wine is never easy and unless it is something we already know, our choice will most often be based on our budget or on the shop assistant’s recommendation.

 But a great help, even for the most inexperienced wine drinkers, may come from the label; and if interpreting the label can be a struggle, especially with old world wines, I’d like to give you some tips on how to read a wine label that may be helpful in understanding what you are choosing.